RachelOConnor/Web-User-Interface-Design/Practicals/lab5/README.md

 - **Lab 2:** Updated the website with a contact form and new pages for sale, new in, etc.
 - **Lab 3:** Replaced table on "New" and "Sale" with flexbox, replaced main table on home page to grid.
 - **Lab 4:** Clickable car on home screen that changes the car and plays a horn sound
-- **Lab 5:** Replaced all flexboxes with grid, made site more responsive, fixed car horns
+- **Lab 5:** Replaced all flexboxes with grid, made site more responsive, fixed car horns and popup